MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 #### OAuth 1.0a (recommended)

 Generate  a a public/private key pair and create an application link in Confluence On-premises site so that the Microsoft Search app can access the instance.
-To learn more, see Step 1 in Atlassian developer documentation on how to [configure OAuth 1.0a](https://developer.atlassian.com/server/jira/platform/oauth/#step-1--configure-jira).
+To learn more, see [step 1 in Atlassian developer documentation](https://developer.atlassian.com/server/jira/platform/oauth/#step-1--configure-jira) on how to configure OAuth 1.0a.

 #### Step 3.4.1 Generate an RSA public/private key pair